f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Attach_Interface_to_BIG-IP_in_RedHat_OpenShift/Attach_Interface_to_BIG-IP_VE_RedHat_OpenShift.rst

 Attach an Interface Network to BIG-IP Instance in RedHat OpenShift Platform
 #########################################################
-This documents contains step by step procedure to attach an Interface Network to BIG-IP instance to communicate to external network or internal within the Cluster of RedHat OpenShift Platform (OCP).
+This documents contains step by step procedure to attach an Interface Network to BIG-IP instance to communicate to external or internal network to RedHat OpenShift Platform (OCP).

 Introduction
 -------------------------------